Documentation

 VM Lifecycle Management

-For Proxmox and AWS nodes, the node detail page includes a Manage tab with lifecycle controls.
+For Proxmox, AWS, and Azure nodes, the node detail page includes a Manage tab with lifecycle controls.
 Available actions depend on the current resource state:

 | State | Available Actions |